furax124/FiveM-Spoofer/ReadME.md

 # Notes:
 - The bypass will block outgoing and incoming connections while FiveM is running.
 Once FiveM is closed, the bypass will automatically be removed.

+# DISCLAIMER:

+Never test it and idk if it work but try it and open a issue if it doesnt work or add on discord (axel0277)